pav0107/gilded-rose/README.md

 - I pulled out a method first for a normal item, then Brie, then Backstage.
 - I then wrote tests for Conjured and used a similar method to the others.
 - Next, instead of having separate methods within Gilded Rose class, I created separate classes for normal, Brie, Backstage and Sulfuras and moved those methods inside them.
 Within the Gilded Rose class I now create an instance of the relevant class and call the method on them.
+- I also moved the new classes into their own files.

+## Further work to do

+- By creating new classes, my Guilded Rose spec is now more of a feature test, and I need to do unit tests on the individual classes.

 ## Running tests